Ankr-network/dccn-midway/README.md

 ./dccn-midway
 ```

-Now, using any HTTP client with support for cookies (like [Postman](https://www.getpostman.com/apps), or your web browser) make a sign-up request with the appropriate credentials:
+Now, using any HTTP client with support for cookies (like [Postman](https://www.getpostman.com/apps)) make a sign-up request with the appropriate credentials:

 ```
 POST http://localhost:8000/signup